 –Nataanii Means (video length 0:19):

-Violence Used Against the Local Indians: DAPL private security uses pepper spray and dogs against Water Protectors as they advance onto the DAPL work site to stop construction of the pipeline.
+Violence Used Against the Local Indians: Frost Kennels Security uses pepper spray and dogs against Water Protectors as they advance onto the DAPL work site to stop construction of the pipeline.
 Elders address and thank the Water Protectors after pushing back DAPL.

 –Rocky Hall (video length 22:03):